 8.6.2 TLS endpoint role assignment

-{Editor's note (2013-10 meeting): the "TLS endpoint role" concept should be replaced by originating and terminating TLS session control procedures.}

-The TLS role, client or server, is primarily relevant during the establishment phase of communication (of perspective of H.248 gateways).
-The TLS endpoint role assignment shall basically prepare (but not necessarily trigger) the MG for an incoming or outgoing TLS security session establishment (clause 8.6.3) procedure.
+The TLS endpoint role, client or server, is primarily relevant during the establishment phase of communication (of perspective of H.248 gateways).
+The TLS endpoint role assignment shall prepare the MG for an incoming or outgoing TLS security session establishment (clause 8.6.3) procedure.
 Table 4 summarizes MGC actions and their results in TLS role assignments.

 Table 4 – TLS endpoint role assignment (at establishment phase)